directus/directus/docs/cloud/overview.md

-- Connect Overview to Docs

-* **MEDIA**
-  - 10 projects in the screenshots\
-    Sandbox, dev environment, production, IOT Fleet A, iOT fleet B, etc.
-  - 5-6 Teams
-  - 10 Members
-  - Community, std, and enterprise (do this in chrome dev tools) Sort By: enterprise std community

-- Superadmin Panel
-- Members vs. Users
-- Fake 1 month of Project activity or get an instance with a full month @rijk

-Talk about all the things we offer: - Load balancing - Cloud exclusive extensions

----

 # Overview

 > Create and manage Teams and Projects, Invite Users, and set billing information with the easy-to-use Cloud Dashboard